Syriatel

-Syriatel (سيريتل) is one of two mobile network providers in Syria, the others being MTN Syria.
+Syriatel (سيريتل) is one of two mobile network providers in Syria, the others being Zain Syria, took over from MTN Syria.
 Syriatel offers LTE with 150 Mb/s speeds, under the brand name Super Surf.
+It is headquartered on Sehnaya Road in Damascus.

 History

 Former logo from 2006 until 2024.

 Syriatel was founded in January 2000, with its headquarters in Damascus, Syria.
 The Government licenses two private companies to supply mobile phone services, Syriatel and "94".
 Orascom provided the management.
 The license with the Government was a Build-own-transfer (BOT) contract for 15 years.
-In 2017 Syriatel introduced 4G speeds offering 150 Mb/s speeds, branded Super Surf.
-On 5 June 2020, a Syrian court ordered Syriatel be placed under judicial custody.